-In 2013, PADI voted the Blue Heron Bridge the #1 shore dive site in the United States.
+In 2013, PADI voted the Blue Heron Bridge in Rivera Beach, FL the #1 shore dive site in the United States.
+This isn’t just any bridge though; it’s a gateway to an underwater kingdom of shimmering turquoise and dancing sunlight.
 It truly is a beautiful dive site and a favorite for beginners and experts alike.
-On any given weekend, it is not unusual to see not only classes taking place at the bridge, but also seasoned divers gearing up to float along the “Snorkel Trail”.
+On any given weekend, it is not unusual to see classes taking place at the bridge.
+Students master their skills, and instructors are excited to unveil hidden wonders of the world beneath the waves.
+Additionally, you will find seasoned divers gearing up to float along the “Snorkel Trail” and see the wonders of the day.

 Table of Contents